LinkedIn Invite Limits – What To Know

 You can’t go wrong with LinkedIn InMails

-It may be pricier, but LinkedIn InMails will get you replies and call bookings faster than organic strategies – it’s an investment, indeed.
+It may be pricier, but LinkedIn InMails will get you replies and call bookings faster than organic strategies and direct messages – it’s an investment, indeed, even for a LinkedIn recruiter.

 Out of all prospects, around 50% of these users open their InMails, which is a good number especially for marketers who do cold messaging on the platform.
-Find a LinkedIn group or an event within your industry (or the industry where you’re searching for leads), and start reaching out to these accounts.
-One advantage of InMails over connection requests is that you’re not limited to 100 per week, so you can go ahead and maximize your pitch.
+Find a LinkedIn group, LinkedIn members, or an event within your industry (or the industry where you’re searching for leads), and start reaching out to these accounts.
+One advantage of InMails over a connection request is that you’re not limited to 100 per week, so you can go ahead and maximize your pitch.

 Experiment until you can